lidel/pls.watch/README.md

 See [issue #151](https://github.com/lidel/yt-looper/issues/151#issuecomment-190417962).

-## Companion userscript
+## Companion UserScript

-There is a simple userscript that adds a button on supported pages to open current video in yt-looper.
+There is a simple [UserScript](https://openuserjs.org/about/Userscript-Beginners-HOWTO) that adds a button on supported pages to open current resource in the app.

 ### Installation